JessieG-TY/django-test/issue_readme.md

 		(last modified by Klaas-Jan Gorter)

 The function django.forms.modelform_factory returns a form class based on the class it recieves as form argument.
 As an additional argument it accepts a formfield_callback function.
-When no callback is provided the class uses no callback instead of the formfield_callback of the base form provided.
+When no callback is provided the class uses no callback instead of the formfield_callback of the base form provided
 Example:
 from django import forms
 form django.db import models